Policy on Terminated Employee Document Transfer

 DON'T: Store work-related files in personal drives or personal OneDrives.

-DO: Communicate with your employee and arrange document sharing prior to their employment termination/graduation.
+DO: Communicate with the employee and arrange document sharing prior to their employment termination/graduation.

 DON'T: Wait for file transfer until after the employee has been terminated or has graduated.